nitinmishra515/HacktoberSentinel/README.md

 Hacktoberfest 2025 is here, and maintainers are once again bracing for README drive-bys and “fixed typo” spam.
 HacktoberSentinel ships as the lightweight guardrail you can deploy in minutes.
 Pair it with the official [Hacktoberfest participation guidelines](https://hacktoberfest.com/participation/#spam) and recent X callouts from overwhelmed projects to keep your repo focused on meaningful contributions.

+## Permissions & Security

+HacktoberSentinel only requires `issues: write` and `pull-requests: write` to add labels, drop comments, and (optionally) close spammy PRs.
+Keep the token scope limited to those permissions and disable auto-close if you would rather keep workflows read-only.

 ## Inputs

 | Input | Default | Description |